 Of course it is possible, and indeed probable, that bacteria contain lipoids not present in mammals, and these may possibly be sufficiently foreign to be capable of inciting antibody formation.
 The same reasoning might be applied to the reported antigenic activity of lipoids from lower animals.
-Thus, Meyer 111 has reported the production of specific complement fixation antibodies by immunizing rabbits with acetone-insoluble lipoidal material obtained from tapeworms and echinococcus cysts.
-He has found the acetone-insoluble fraction of tubercle bacilli, presumably phosphatids, to serve as antigen in complement fixation reactions with antibodies for tubercle bacilli,112 and much more effectively than the protein residue of the bacilli, wherefore he concludes that the reactions obtained with the lipoids certainly cannot be ascribed to adherent traces of protein.
+Thus, Meyer 178 reported the production of specific complement fixation antibodies by immunizing rabbits with acetone-insoluble lipoidal material obtained from tapeworms and echinococcus cysts.
+He found the acetone-insoluble fraction of tubercle bacilli, presumably phosphatids, to serve as antigen in complement fixation reactions with antibodies for tubercle bacilli,179 and much more effectively than the protein residue of the bacilli, wherefore he concluded that the reactions obtained with the lipoids certainly cannot be ascribed to adherent traces of protein.
 Here, however, the lipoid was not exhibiting an antigenic function by producing antibodies, but merely serving as an antigen in complement fixation reactions with antibodies engendered by immunizing with tubercle bacilli.
-In fact, in much of the reported work in which the antigenic function of lipoids is said to be established (e.g., Meyer 113), the observations are of this latter sort and not at all a demonstration of antigenic activity.
-However, other observers have reported at least some antibody formation from immunizing with alcohol extracts of tubercle bacilli, the purity of which is far from established, and Hoeden reports the production of complement-binding antisera by immunizing two guinea pigs with crude alcoholic extracts of echinococcus.
+In fact, in much of the reported work in which the antigenic function of lipoids is said to be established (e.g., Meyer 180), the observations are of this latter sort and not at all a demonstration of antigenic activity.
+A repetition of Meyer's work with lipoids from tapeworms, by Sachs and Klopstock,181 failed to confirm the statement that alcoholic extracts of tapeworms have antigenic properties when used for immunizing.
+But Meyer 182 again reports at least positive complement fixation developed by immunizing with a cephalin fraction of tape-worm lipoids which he believes to be free from protein.
+Other observers have reported at least some antibody